 Graphic Design Symbols – Avoid at All Cost

 Brushes are one thing.
 Graphic design symbols are another.
 These should never be used.
 Period.
 Graphic design symbols come free with any licensed graphic software thereby creating a false impression among some designers that the symbols are licensed as well.
 This is not the case.
 Every graphic design software comes with the same free symbols by default.
 Using them is an open invitation to copyright infringement.

 So What Should Logo Designers Do?

 What you should be doing in the first place is to come up with your own designs, symbols and your own brushes.
 This will give your design drafts the one element every designer strives to achieve – uniqueness.
 Avoid free brushes and symbols all together.
-Using them can lead to a bad habit of taking short cuts and utilizing and manipulating existing design patterns to your advantage.
+Using them can lead to a bad habit of designers such as taking short cuts and utilizing and manipulating existing design patterns to your advantage.

 Graphic designers must always remember that there is no place for free symbols and brushes in professional graphic design.
 Designers are encouraged to browse samples, experiment with certain brushes and symbols and then come up with their own unique ones to compliment their work.
 Being unique is worth its weight in goal and should be second to none.